-Your external examiners will become key contacts for you as you start seeking jobs and publishing opportunities.
+PhD external examiners will become key contacts for you as you start seeking jobs and publishing opportunities.
 They can very well serve as a reference on your job application.
 A renowned and reputed examiner’s name as a reference on your resume will undoubtedly do wonders for you.
 Additionally, an experienced and influential examiner may also suggest journals, conferences, and other platforms to publish your work and direct you to go ahead with your future research.
 However, it’s better to not approach an examiner who is retired or close to retirement.
 They may not be available to help you in the long run.

-4. Experience as an Examiner
+4. Experience as a PhD External Examiner

 An examiner’s experience plays a key role in assessing your work as they may have examined similar work in your domain earlier.
 Eventually, the more experienced your examiner is, the more theses they may have read.
 Such examiners are more likely to correlate your thesis with a standard for better evaluation.
 Furthermore, it is known that experienced examiners are more forgiving than new ones.

-5. Difference in Methodology
+5. Accept Difference in Methodology

 Having worked in the same field, it is highly possible that your potential examiner may not completely agree with the methodology you’ve used.
 In such situations, it is important for you to familiarize yourself with their work and the approach they follow.
 This will help you in understanding if they are likely to agree with your interpretation of the data.
-Your examiner must be open to accept your research methodology if it validates your results.
+Your PhD external examiner must be open to accept your research methodology if it validates your results.

-- Does the external examiner have at least equal qualification to the degree that they are assessing?
+- Does the PhD external examiner have at least equal qualification to the degree that they are assessing?
 For e.g. if an external examiner is assessing a PhD thesis, he/she must at least be a PhD graduate.

 - Do they have a conflict of interest with the student, supervisor, or the university?